ASEAN hopes to reach decision on Myanmar envoy next week: Brunei FM - The Scoop

-BANDAR SERI BEGAWAN – ASEAN foreign ministers will meet on Monday to finalise selection of a special envoy to Myanmar, Brunei’s second minister of foreign affairs said Wednesday.
+BANDAR SERI BEGAWAN – ASEAN foreign ministers will meet virtually on Monday to finalise selection of a special envoy to Myanmar, Brunei’s second minister of foreign affairs said Wednesday.

-When asked to comment on unconfirmed reports that he will be named ASEAN’s envoy, YB Dato Hj Erywan PDPJ Hj Md Yusof said he is one of four potential candidates nominated for the role, with Indonesia, Thailand and Malaysia also putting forward their nominees.
+When asked to comment on unconfirmed reports that he will be named ASEAN’s envoy, YB Dato Hj Erywan PDPJ Hj Md Yusof said he is one of four potential candidates nominated for the role, with Indonesia, Thailand and Malaysia also putting forward nominees.

 “There is no final decision yet on who the envoy to Myanmar will be, there still needs to be consensus among all ASEAN countries, including Myanmar,” he told The Scoop on the sidelines of a documentary screening.